(You Drive Me) Crazy Tour: Critical response

 "There's a delay in the screen above me, so if you listen to the music and watch the screen, they don't sync up.
 I think that confuses people.
 But I'm singing every song.
 I'm singing my ass off. [...]
 There are times during the show, when I'm dancing so much, where I get out of breath, and we have a signal where I'm dying and they'll help me out.
 Believe me, I'd give anything to do a show where I just sit there and sing".

 Broadcasts and recordings

 On April 24, 2000, the concert at Hilton Hawaiian Village in Honolulu, Hawaii was taped.
-On June 5, 2000, it was broadcast in a special in Fox.
+On June 5, 2000, it was broadcast in a special on Fox.
 On November 21, 2000, Jive Records released the Britney Spears: Live and More!
 DVD, which included the Fox special.
 It was certified three-times platinum by the Recording Industry Association of America (RIAA) for shipment of 300,000 copies in DVD units.